No, that’s not your Most Valuable Player—it’s your Minimum Viable Product!

 4. Ensure Operational Readiness

 Consider all the details from our baseball analogy: field prep, parking for 60,000 cars, ticket sales, seating and concessions stands stocked with food and beer, to name but a few.
 What about your team, and your organization?
-The Communication Plan and Launch Plan, to prepare and provide role clarification about the product launch, are essential for success.
-If your clients are asking about questions, everyone should be able to provide the right answers and guide them to the right resource to handle anything that may come up.
+The Communication Plan and Launch Plan are essential for success to prepare and provide role clarification about the product launch.
+If your clients are asking questions, everyone should be able to provide the right answers and guide them to the right resource to handle anything that may come up.

 5. Watch Closely on Opening Day